Chapter 3. Configuring messaging protocols in network connections

 3.1.
 Default acceptors Copy linkLink copied to clipboard!

-The default configuration, located in the file <broker_instance_dir>/etc/broker.xml
+The default acceptors are configured in the <broker_instance_dir>/etc/broker.xml file.

 3.2.
 Parameters configured in default acceptors Copy linkLink copied to clipboard!